TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/FlashMessages/Index.rst

 Since TYPO3 4.3 there is a generic system to show users that an action was performed successfully, or more importantly, failed.
-This system is known as “flash messages”.
+This system is known as "flash messages".
 The screenshot below shows the various severity levels of messages that can be emitted.
 It also shows that flash messages can include a header or not.